-- "synthetic flight trainer" means any one of the following three types of apparatus in which flight conditions are simulated on the ground- - (a) a flight simulator, which provides an accurate representation of the cockpit of a particular aeroplane type to the extent that the mechanical, electrical, electronic, etc., aeroplane systems control functions, the normal environment of flight crew members, and the performance and flight characteristics of that type of aeroplane are realistically simulated; - (b) a flight procedures trainer, which provides a realistic cockpit environment, and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aeroplane systems, and the performance and flight characteristics of aeroplane of a particular class; - (c) a basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the cockpit environment of an aeroplane in flight in instrument flight conditions; - "technical instructions" means the Technical Instructions for the Safe Transport of Dangerous Goods by Air approved and published by decision of the Council of the International Civil Aviation Organisation; - "threshold time" means the range, expressed in time, established by the Authority, to an en-route alternate aerodrome, whereby any time beyond requires an EDTO approval from the Authority. - "total vertical error (TVE)" means the vertical geometric difference between the actual pressure altitude flown by an aeroplane and its assigned pressure altitude or flight level; - "training program" means a program that consists of courses, courseware, facilities, flight training equipment, and personnel necessary to accomplish a specific training objective and may include a core curriculum and a specialty curriculum; and

-"visual meteorological conditions (VMC)" means meteorological conditions expressed in terms of visibility distance from cloud, and ceiling, equal to or better than specified minima.
+(b) a flight procedures trainer, which provides a realistic cockpit environment, and which simulates instrument responses, simple control functions of mechanical, electrical, electronic, etc. aeroplane systems, and the performance and flight characteristics of aeroplane of a particular class; (c) a basic instrument flight trainer, which is equipped with appropriate instruments, and which simulates the cockpit environment of an aeroplane in flight in instrument flight conditions; "take-off decision point" means the point used in determining take-off performance from which, an engine failure occurring at this point, either a rejected take-off may be made or a take-off safely continued.; "technical Instructions" means edition of the Technical Instructions for the Safe Transport of Dangerous Goods by Air approved and published by decision of the Council of the International Civil Aviation Organisation; "Threshold time" means the range, expressed in time, established by the Authority, to an en-route alternate aerodrome, whereby any time beyond requires an EDTO approval from the Authority. "total vertical error (TVE)" means the vertical geometric difference between the actual pressure altitude flown by an aeroplane and its assigned pressure altitude (flight level); "training program" means a program that consists of courses, courseware, facilities, flight training equipment, and personnel necessary to accomplish a specific training objective and may include a core curriculum and a specialty curriculum; "V1" means take-off decision speed; "V {mo} " means maximum operating speed; "V {so} " means stalling speed or the minimum steady flight speed in landing configuration; and "visual meteorological conditions (VMC)" means meteorological conditions expressed in terms of visibility distance from cloud, and ceiling, equal to or better than specified minima.
+Applicability 3.
+These regulations are applicable to all aero planes engaged in general aviation operations.
+PART II